ml-critique-correct/ml-critique-correct.github.io/README.md

 # ml-critique-correct.github.io
-Webpage for NIPS 2018 Workshop on Critiquing and Correcting Trends in Machine Learning.
+Webpage for NeurIPS 2018 Workshop on Critiquing and Correcting Trends in Machine Learning.